Thunder Road (2018 film): Summary

 Jim leaves and speaks to his mother at her gravestone.
-On his way home, he is pulled over by a police officer and escorted to Rosalind's house, where he finds that she has died from a drug overdose and Chris has gone missing, Crystal being the one who had to call the police.
+On his way home, he is pulled over by a police officer and escorted to Rosalind's house.
+Rosalind has died from a drug overdose, with Crystal being the one to find her.
 Speaking to Rosalind’s corpse, Jim tells her he has never hated her more than he has in this moment.
-He gently kisses her hand, stands up, and slaps her corpse in the face.
-Jim then comforts his daughter in the ambulance and tears up as he recalls Thunder Road once more as he asks her if she wants to move away and live with him.
+Jim then comforts his daughter in the ambulance.

-Some time later, Jim and Crystal go to a performance of Swan Lake, and Crystal is awe-struck by the show; Jim cries tears of joy as he notices her receptiveness.
+Some time later, Jim and Crystal go to a performance of The Nutcracker, and Crystal is awe-struck by the show; Jim cries tears of joy.